 This Grievance Procedure will be used to process a written grievance or complaint concerning any other grievance, not covered by the above Protected Class Non-Discrimination Policy and Procedures and Anti-Bullying Policies that a Future Professional feels have been left unresolved against a Future Professional, employee, or third-party.
 The grievance or complaint will be referred to the School Director and/or School Owner.
 The following grievance procedures shall be used to address a grievance filed by Future Professionals for complaints filed on their behalf against employees, other Future Professionals, or third parties.
-This process will be used to investigate reports under the Anti-Hazing Policy.
-For the Anti-Hazing Policy specifically, the School may initiate the process without a Future Professional grievance if may also be used by the School independently.
 A copy of the Grievance form may be obtained from the School's Director.